The Prince George's County Planning Board voted Thursday to support the revised design for a , a plan that the .

 The city's opposition has nothing to do with the use of the building for student housing, Vitali added, but rather the size of the complex and whether or not it is compatible with the surrounding historic district.

 College Park Attorney Suellen Ferguson argued that this area for proposed development has always been intended to be a part of downtown College Park and not a part of the University of Maryland community.

 “This is not some effort to put some additional burden on this developer," Ferguson said.

 But the stepback along Yale Avenue is required, regardless of which community it is included within, anyway, Fersguson said.

-Former County Executive Wayne Curry, who is a consultant for the developers, has taken the floor to address a change in the original Sector Plan.
+Former County Executive Wayne Curry, , has taken the floor to address a change in the original Sector Plan.

 He is arguing that the developers were not aware of the changes to the Sector Plan until last night.
 He argues that the changes now place the property in a different neighborhood, and designate a different use for the property.